sfibich/terraform-vm-headless-linux/README.md

 # Debian 11 Headless Linux Workstation

-This terrform script create an Debian 11 with all the bells and wistles to be a headless workstation.
+This terraform script creates an Azure Debian 11 with all the bells and whistles need to be the perfect headless workstation.

-### Configuration and Installed Software:
+## Configuration and Installed Software:

 * set time zone to America/New_York
-* apt-get update & upgrade
-* Terminal Emulator - tmux
+* Terminal Manager/Multiplexer - tmux
 * Vim Python 3 support - vim-vox
 * Vim Code Completion - You Complete Me
 * Infrastructure as code tools - Terraform